-Rapp, previously known as Rapp Collins until a rebranding in 2008, is one of the world's best-known marketing services brands, but its global network was largely dismantled during 2015 to focus mainly on the US market.
-The business was formed from an amalgam of businesses which came together in the 1986 merger of BBDO, DDB and Needham Harper to form Omnicom.
-Original founders Stan Rapp and Tom Collins are generally credited with creating the format of what we now understand as direct marketing.
+Rapp, previously known as Rapp Collins until a rebranding in 2008, is still one of the world's best-known marketing services brands, but part of what was once a sprawling global network was spun off in 2015 to create separate network Track, which remains closely aligned with DDB.
+Rapp now operates as a separate standalone network within the wider group.
+In 2014 Rapp had 50 offices in 30 countries worldwide; by 2018 that had reduced to 15 outposts in 11 countries, including satellite units TLGG and Sparks & Honey.
+Digital agency Organic also now operates under the overall Rapp umbrella.
+In 2020, plans were announced to significantly expand the Rapp network with the absorption of sister agency Proximity, whose 19 worldwide offices are to be merged into Rapp's local outposts.
+That process was delayed by the Covid pandemic but is still in process.
+The business was originally formed from an amalgam of businesses which came together in the 1986 merger of BBDO, DDB and Needham Harper to form Omnicom.
+Founders Stan Rapp and Tom Collins are generally credited with creating the format of what we now understand as direct marketing.
 The agency is a specialist in direct marketing and customer management, but also offers a variety of other below-the-line services.
 In recent years it moved strongly into digital CRM and related services, and bolstered its offering through the acquisition of a string of interactive agencies around the globe.
-Traditionally aligned with DDB, it loosened those ties during 2015 in favour of positioning as a much smaller standalone network within Omnicom.
-That move also involved the spin-off of much of its global network as Track DDB.
+Rapp's hard-charging CEO Alexei Orlov left the agency abruptly in 2016, and he was replaced by agency veteran Marco Scognamilio.
+AdAge estimated revenues of $780m in 2019.

 Which clients does Rapp handle?
 Find out more from the Adbrands Account Assignments database